mohamedtharwat000/alx-low_level_programming/README.md

 C is a powerful and versatile programming language that serves as the foundation for many other languages.
 Understanding its fundamentals is crucial for any programmer, as it provides a solid basis for solving complex problems and building efficient software.

-## Table of Contents
-- About
-- Projects/Tasks
-- Resources
-- Author

 ## About
 If you're new to C programming, start by checking out the Getting Started guide.
 It will help you set up your development environment and provide some basic information about the language.